kovanostra/message-passing-neural-network/README.md

     5. Start the container
     6. Print the containner's logs with the --follow option activated

-By default the dockerfile uses the sample-data.
+By default the dockerfile uses the sample-dataset.
 To change that please modify the grid-search-parameters.sh.

 You can clear the docker container and images created by running:
 ```